Azure Load Balancer components

 Basic load balancer doesn't support HTTPS probes.
 Basic load balancer closes all TCP connections (including established connections).

-A load balancer rule is used to define how incoming traffic is distributed to the all the instances within the backend pool.
+A load balancer rule is used to define how incoming traffic is distributed to all the instances within the backend pool.
 A load-balancing rule maps a given frontend IP configuration and port to multiple backend IP addresses and ports.
+Load Balancer rules are for inbound traffic only.

-For example, use a load-balancing rule for port 80 to route traffic from your frontend IP to port 80 of your backend instances.
+For example, use a load balancer rule for port 80 to route traffic from your frontend IP to port 80 of your backend instances.

 Figure: Load-Balancing rules